Graduate Research Assistantship,Tifton Campus

-Applications are invited for a graduate (Ph.D.) assistantship at The University of Georgia Tifton Campus (http://www.caes.uga.edu/campus/tifton/), Department of Horticulture (http://www.hort.uga.edu/), for research in the area of peanut biotechnology (http://nespal.org/oziasakinslab/projects/plant-biotechnology-peanut-grasses/).
-Preference will be given to applicants with coursework in plant molecular genetics and/or developmental biology.
-The specific research project will depend upon the interests of the candidate and the funding available to support a particular project.
-The student will be expected to complete class work at the Athens campus, conduct research at the Tifton campus, and assist with other research projects.
+Applications are invited for a graduate assistantship at The University of Georgia Tifton Campus (http://www.caes.uga.edu/campus/tifton/), Department of Horticulture (http://www.hort.uga.edu/), for research in the area of Vegetable Production/Physiology.
+Applicants for a Ph.D. degree will be given preference.
+Research areas may include vegetable production using plasticulture technologies, heat stress management, drip irrigation, and organic vegetable production.
+The specific research project, however, will depend upon the interests of the candidate and the funding available to support a particular project.
+The student will be expected to complete class work at the Athens Campus, conduct research at the Tifton Campus, and assist with other research projects.
 A graduate assistantship with a 12-month stipend includes a tuition waiver.
-Applicants should submit a UGA application form (available from http://www.grad.uga.edu/admissions/requirements.html) and send a cover letter with a statement of research interests, curriculum vitae, and names and contact information for three references to Peggy Ozias-Akins (firstname.lastname@example.org).
+Applicants should submit a UGA application form (available from http://www.grad.uga.edu/admissions/requirements.html) and send a cover letter with a statement of research interests, and curriculum vitae to Dr. Juan Carlos Díaz-Pérez (email@example.com).